-No, but we expect that your recommender will speak to your academic ability and academic work ethic.
+No, but we expect that the letter will address your academic ability and academic work ethic.

 Being a student in the Capstone program does not, in and of itself, give you an advantage in transfer consideration, but Capstone students tend to be competitive transfer applicants.
 If you are accepted as a transfer student into the Honors College, you can be both a Capstone Scholar and an Honors College student if you so choose.
 Note that there are fees associated with both programs.

 There is a fee of $575 per semester.
-This goes towards getting top-notch faculty for our courses.
+This fee primarily goes towards securing distinguished faculty to teach honors courses.